Master Garden of the Nets

 - The Master of the Nets Garden is the smallest but most impressive of the Suzhou residential gardens.
 In the 1100’s the studies in the central gardens were filled with books earning the nickname, Hall of Ten Thousand Books.
 In the 1600’s, it became known as the Fisherman’s Retreat.

 - In 1997, the Master of the Nets Garden was added to UNESCO World Heritage List.
 The United Nations Educational, Scientific, and Cultural Organization encourages preservation of irreplaceable cultural and natural heritage while providing life and inspiration around the world.

 - The garden is divided into 3 sections: the central garden, inner garden, and residential section.
 The central garden is filled with pathways, vegetation, and buildings surrounding a pond.
 Each rock, tree, and structure is perfectly placed to create a tranquil retreat.
 All rooms lead to the pond, including the Ribbon Washing Pavilion, Peony Study, and Moon and Wind Pavilion.
-One of the structures in the garden can only be accessed by Yinjing Bridge, a small stone bridge less than 12 inches wide.
+One of the structures in the garden can only be accessed by Yinjing Bridge, a small stone bridge less than 12 inches wide (pictured above).

 The Grand Canal

 - The Grand Canal in Suzhou, a traditional Chinese water town, is known as Venice of the East.
 A entrance announces the beginning of Shantang Street, also known as the Seven Mile Shantang.